 Additional funding information and link may be found here through the National Trust for Historic Preservation's website.

 - You may stay updated about all federal preservation-related legislation by regularly visiting Preservation Action's website.

 - U.S. Department of Housing and Urban Development's Section 203(k) Program Section 203(k) insurance enables home buyers and homeowners to finance both the purchase (or refinancing) of a house and the cost of its rehabilitation through a single mortgage or to finance the rehabilitation of their existing home.

 The historic rehabilitation tax credit is the nation's largest federal incentive promoting urban and rural revitalization through private investment in reusing historic buildings.
 The credit allows the owner of a certified historic structure to receive a federal income tax credit equal to 20% of the amount spent on qualified rehabilitation costs.
 There is also a 10% credit for older, non-historic buildings.
 Since it was enacted in 1976, the credit has been widely used as an effective tool for transforming vacant and underutilized buildings into safe, decent, and – in many cases – affordable places to live and do business.

 More general information about federal tax incentive programs may be found here, while specific information about the 20% tax credit for rehabilitating historic properties may be accessed here.

-The National Park Service's Introduction to Federal Tax Credits for Rehabilitating Historic Buildings is a series of four guides to federal tax credits that address projects involving barns, Main Street commercial buildings, rowhouses, and wood frame houses.
-They are designed for small projects and first-time program users.
-These guides in PDF format may be accessed via the above link.
+The National Park Service's Introduction to Federal Tax Credits for Rehabilitating Historic Buildings is a series of four guides (downloadable pdf files) designed for small projects and first-time program users.